 When a parent remarries, traditionally the new spouse’s income is not considered when calculating child support.
 However, an Illinois Appellate Court decision in 2000, a court may take into account all financial resources available to both parents, which also includes a parent’s current spouse in determining his/her ability to meet his/her own monthly financial needs.

-If you are interested in modifying or terminating alimony or child support in Chicago, contact the Law Offices of Jonathan Merel, P.C. today at (312) 487-2795 for a free phone consultation.
+If you are interested in modifying or terminating alimony or child support in Chicago, contact the Law Offices of Jonathan Merel, P.C. today at (312) 487-2795 for a phone consultation.
 Do not hesitate to obtain award-winning and experienced legal representation!